stalaveralodos-ux/eu-policy-watch/directives/return-regulation/index.md

 **European Commission.** DG HOME leads the dossier, framed by President von der Leyen as turning the page on "a twenty-year-old system."

 **European Parliament.** The file sits in LIBE, with Malik Azmani (Renew, Netherlands) as lead rapporteur.
-Notably, the Parliament's final negotiating mandate drew more heavily on a "counter-report" led by François-Xavier Bellamy (EPP, France) than on Azmani's own text — and the final plenary vote passed on an EPP–far-right coalition, with S&D, Greens and the Left in opposition.
+Notably, the Parliament's final negotiating mandate drew more heavily on a "counter-report" led by François-Xavier Bellamy (EPP, France) than on Azmani's own text, and the final plenary vote passed on an EPP–far-right coalition, with S&D, Greens and the Left in opposition.

 **Council.** The Cypriot Presidency concluded the trilogues in June 2026.
-A frontrunner group of five governments — the Netherlands, Austria, Germany, Greece and Denmark — has pushed the offshore return-hub model furthest.
+A frontrunner group of five governments, the Netherlands, Austria, Germany, Greece and Denmark, has pushed the offshore return-hub model furthest.

 **External stakeholders.** UN special procedures and UNHCR raised concerns during the proposal phase (a UN experts' letter of 26 January 2026; UNHCR observations, May 2025), and the Council of Europe Commissioner for Human Rights published detailed observations in March 2026, focused on non-refoulement safeguards and the effective right to appeal.

-[To be verified and expanded: reactions of these same bodies to the final June 2026 text, which goes further than the version they originally commented on.]
+<p class="to-verify">Reactions of these same bodies to the final June 2026 text, which goes further than the version they originally commented on.</p>

 </div>